 After TSAG-C.18, TSAG requested ITU-T SG9 to lead the discussion and coordinate across the various SGs.
 A report from the SG9 chairman is found in TD 134/TSAG (2014-06).

 SG9 was further requested to implement on a trial bases their findings.
-A guideline has been developed by SG9 in this regard: https://www.itu.int/ifa/t/2013/sg9/exchange/interim/Guidelines/SG9-Res80-guideline-final.pdf
+A guideline has been developed by SG9 in this regard: http://ifa.itu.int/t/2013/sg9/exchange/interim/Guidelines/SG9-Res80-guideline-final.pdf.

 Action Item 80-03: TSAG

+TSAG is periodically updated on progress under the trial in ITU-T SG9, see TD 276r3/TSAG for the status as of June 2015.
+Further updates are expected for the TSAG meetings in 2016.

 » Top